cordoval/emberjs-getting-started/README.md

 </script>
 ```

-Now that we have UI to create new todos, let’s create the code to display them.
-We’ll use the Handlebars `#collection` helper to display a list of items. `#collection` will create an instance of Em.CollectionView that renders every item in its underlying Array using the enclosed HTML.
+Now that we have UI to create new todos, let’s create the code to display thEmber.
+We’ll use the Handlebars `#collection` helper to display a list of items. `#collection` will create an instance of Ember.CollectionView that renders every item in its underlying Array using the enclosed HTML.

 ```html
 <script type="text/html">